 Rural Development is the study of the theories, approaches, and designs aimed at developing the rural areas in Nepal.

-It involves housing, developmental infrastructures, agricultural pattern, use of the rural resources, and rural economy.
+It involves housing, developmental infrastructures, agricultural pattern, the use of rural resources, and the rural economy.

 Social Work majors study organized means of providing basic support services for vulnerable individuals and groups.

 This major involves instruction in social welfare policy; case work planning; social counseling and intervention strategies; administrative procedures and regulations; and specific applications in areas such as child welfare and family services, probation, employment services, and disability counseling.

 It studies patterns of social relationships, social interaction, social stratification, social class, social movements, social mobility, religion, and culture.